Eliminate Writer’s Block

 Eliminate Writer’s Block By Controlling Your Mind Power

 The problem lies with the Adult part of your mind.
-You need to review the two following cases to see which one applies.
+You need to review the following two cases to determine which one applies.
 Then you can perform the indicated actions.

-In this case we have a perfectionist attitude to deal with.
-At its heart, perfectionism is based on the fear of being criticized by others.
+In this case, we have a perfectionist attitude to deal with.
+At its heart, perfectionism stems from the fear of being criticized by others.
 The solution is to deliberately produce a series of writings that are not up to your high standards.
-Then you can show these writings to others so everyone can have a good laugh over them.
+Then you can show these writings to others so everyone can have a good laugh.
 Keep doing this until you no longer are afraid of criticism.

-In this case the Adult is very controlling and is afraid of losing power to the Child.
-At its heart, excessive control is based on the fear of losing power.
+In this case, the Adult is very controlling and is afraid of losing power to the Child.
+At its heart, excessive control stems from the fear of losing power.
 The solution is to deliberately allow your Child to start writing.
-It doesn’t matter what the writing is about.
+It doesn't matter what the writing is about.
 Just let the Child be in control for a change.
 Keep doing this until you no longer fear allowing the Child to start writing on its own.